Resources > Healthy Community

 • Are you best-placed to run this project: Do you have the experience and qualifications to run this project?

-As soon as these documents are submitted and approved, you will be invited to book a slot at our community panel on 15th or 16th of October.
+As soon as these documents are submitted and approved, you will be invited to book a slot at our community panel In October 2026.

 If there are any concerns, or you are unable to provide any of the documents at this stage, you will not move forward to the community panel.